 I went out to explore together with two other travelers I had already met in Cambodia.
-We took a stroll around Wat Phai Lom, an unremarkable but lovely Buddhist temple surrounded by a few ponds filled with large catfish.
+We took a stroll around Wat Phai Lom, a lovely Buddhist temple surrounded by a few ponds filled with large catfish.
 Some locals came here for a walk or a run, while monks quietly tended to the park.

 We then weaved through Trat’s small warren of narrow streets lined with traditional wooden houses.
-I loved simply taking in the street life here.
+It was great just taking in the quiet street life here.
 At a small dojo, a short skinny girl was kicking the living shit out of an innocent punching bag.
-(If you feel an urge to do the same, you can sign up for 2-hour Muay Thai kickboxing lessons.)
+(And if you feel an urge to do the same, you can sign up for 2-hour Muay Thai kickboxing lessons.)